alexchax/SACDTP/README.md

 a description of the following:

-the structure of your code, including any major interfaces you implemented for example, in the 2PC project, the RPC interface your replicas expose to the coordinator
+the structure of your code
+- for structure of code look at comments in code!

+major interfaces you implemented
 - used RPyC to implement remote procedure calls.
 - used GeeProject Nodes to implement "users".
 - used fabric to install everything to servers

 how you handle failures
-for example, in the 2PC project, how are failures reflected to clients via the RPC interface that the coordinator exposes, if at all
-- handle errors when trying to connect to another server that isnt responding
+- handle errors when trying to connect to another server that isnt responding.
+- handled error of keys not being found
+- had a coding failure involving weakly referenced objects (it was a dictionary) so we swapped over to text files

 Test cases
 -